Where to Stay in Vienna in 2026: 6 Top Areas & Hotels

 Dare I say even a bit less touristy than the first 5 areas I just recommended!

 While here, you must check out all the museums!
-MUMOK is perfect for those who love modern and contemporary art, and Leopold Museum has artworks from Gustav Klimt, Oskar Kokoschka, and Richard Gerstl.
+MUMOK is perfect for those who love modern and contemporary art, and the Leopold Museum has works by Gustav Klimt, Oskar Kokoschka, and Richard Gerstl.

 Zoom Kindermuseum is pretty fun for families with kids!